-Welcome to the BTEC Construction Course Set up at Rowhill School since September 2013.
+Welcome to the BTEC Construction Course Set up at Rowhill School in September 2013.

-Pupils will have the opportunity to participate in a 1 year or 2 year course enabling pupil to receive a BTEC Level 1 Construction Award.
+Pupils will have the opportunity to participate in a 1 Year course enabling pupils to achieve a BTEC Level 1 introductory Award in Construction.

 This course was set up to: